-The property consists of a 133 unit seniors residence located in the community of Valley Ridge.
-The site size is 2.84 acres.
-The project was constructed in 2003.
+The property consists of a 141 unit seniors residence located in the community of Mckenzie Towne.
+The site size is 3.02 acres.
+The project was constructed in 2002.
 The project consists of a four storey elevatored apartment.
+A number of semi-detached units that form part of the entire facility are not part of this complaint.
 The project offers all of the amenities typically found in an assisted living complex; i.e. nurses quarters, common kitchen, recreation and meeting rooms, and so forth.